Learning Semantic Role Labeling from Compatible Label Sequences: Joint Task of Semantic Role Labeling

 \section{Joint Task of Semantic Role Labeling}

 We consider modeling VerbNet (VN) and PropBank (PB) SRL as a joint labeling task.
 Given a sentence $x$, we want to identify a set of predicates (e.g., verbs), and for each predicate, generate two sequences of labels, one for VerbNet arguments $y^V$, the other for PropBank arguments $y^P$.
 With respect to VN parsing, a predicate is associated with a VerbNet class that represents a group of verbs with shared semantic and syntactic behavior, thereby scoping a set of thematic roles for the class.
 Similarly, the predicate is associated with a PropBank sense tag that defines a set of PB core arguments along with their modifiers.
+A example is shown in Tab.~\ref{tab:semlink_example}.

-We treat predicate classification and argument labeling as separate task and focus on the latter.
-Assuming predicates $u$ and their associated VN classes $\eta$ and PB senses $\sigma$ are given along with $x$, we can write the interface of the prediction problem as:
+We treat predicate classification and argument labeling as separate tasks and focus on the latter.\footnote{Prior work~\cite[e.g.,][]{tackstrom2015efficient} has shown that the predicate disambiguation can be modeled with high accuracy using standalone classifiers.} Assuming predicates $u$ and their associated VN classes $\eta$ and PB senses $\sigma$ are given along with $x$, we can write the prediction problem as: